mariadb-corporation/MaxScale/Documentation/Monitors/ColumnStore-Monitor.md

 resetting of the key on the Columnstore nodes as well.

 ### `local_address`

-Allowed only when the value of version is `1.5`.

 With this parameter it is specified what IP MaxScale should tell the Columnstore nodes it resides at.
 Either it or